 In fact, just the opposite is true.
 While the deeper, quieter portions of a trout stream do hold more fish, most of them do not feed readily, while trout in the riffles are there for one reason: to eat.
 The riffle is the most fertile area of any freestone trout stream, and it supports a vast array of aquatic lifeforms.

-Guide Tip: Don’t forget weighted cone and bead heads.
+Guide Pro Tip: Don’t forget weighted cone and bead heads.
 These heavy weights are a favorite for counting down a fly to some significant depths.
 Vary you’re the retrieve speeds and actions until you discover what “triggers” those deep trout and bass.

 Guide Tip: I’ve actually documented when I’ve caught the most trout.
 Read – The Best Time of Day to Catch Trout